jahnvisahni31/SafeSense/README.md

 5) Adjustable Sensitivity: The system allows users to adjust the sensitivity of drowsiness detection based on their preferences or specific requirements.
 6) Robust Performance: The system is designed to work in various lighting conditions and can handle different driver positions and orientations.

-## To install and set up the Driver Drowsiness Detection System, follow these steps:

 ## Requirements:
 Python (version 3.6 or higher)
 OpenCV (computer vision library)